 - Great for Gaming - Through the app store you can download and play many games with your friends.

-Most devices can track the following:
+Most fitness devices can track the following:

-- Number of steps.
+- Daily steps.

-- Calories burnt.
+- Calories burned.

 - Heart rate.